JSOD11/LSM-Tree/src/Roadmap.md

 ## Smaller projects

-- Refactor static arrays in the Catalog to be std::vectors.
-Make LSM tree resize infinitely.

 - Rearrange bloom filter bit distribution like in Monkey paper.

 - Add an option to use leveling in the final level and tiering in all the others (like in Dostoevsky paper).

 ## Complete

+- Refactor static arrays in the Catalog to a std::vector.
+Make LSM tree resize infinitely.

 - Range queries.